 The Trophy was put into play in the Annual M.C.A.
 Bonspiel of 1908.
 Any club affiliated with the Association was eligible to enter a double rink (two teams) in the competition, the winner to be declared by the highest total number of points accumulated in a round robin competition.
 Two Granite teams skipped by W.P.
 McDougall and Dr. A.B.
 Alexander were the winners, defeating double teams from Glenboro, Birtle, Napinka, Dauphin and Regina, Saskatchewan Clubs.

 Since the competition started in 1908 a complete record of games and results have been kept.
-To view these records please click here.
+To view these records please click here: stay tuned (or contact a trustee).

 Click here for the prior years O’Grady Challenge Results.